 - Correct: Senior Accountant Joseph D. Bello, spoke at the ceremony.

 - Correct: Joseph D. Bello, senior accountant, spoke at the ceremony.

-- Wrong: Joseph D. Bello, Senior Accountant, spoke at the ceremony.
+- Incorrect: Joseph D. Bello, Senior Accountant, spoke at the ceremony.

 If an individual has a proper noun in their title such as English, Greek or Spanish, etc., that specific word should be capitalized.

 If you're creating an invitation, an event program or an event agenda, it is acceptable to use title-caps when listing a person's name and job title.
 This usually pertains to names appearing in a vertical list.

 - Correct: Chad Shepherd, director of Greek life and student activities, organized a meeting for all advisors.

 DO NOT use the title of an individual when first naming them.
 However, if they have a military title, it may be utilized after the first naming of them if needed.